Anastasia-Lu/sphinx-pku-Anastasia-Lu/1-introduction/common questions.md

+---
+title: Common Questions and Troubleshooting
+category: reference
+aliases: ['/docs-cn/dev/reference/tools/ticdc/troubleshoot/']
+---

-# Common Questions and Trouble Shooting
+# Common Questions and Troubleshooting

-this document lists a commonly asked question when using TICDC and shows an operation solution.
+this document lists a commonly asked question when using TiCDC and shows an operation solution.
 It also summerizes some common operation troubles and their solutions.

 ## How to choose start-ts when starting a task

 First, you should know that the `start-ts` of a replication task corresponds to a TSO of the upstream TiDB cluster.
 The replication task will start its data request from this TSO.
 Therefore, the `start-ts` should meet two conditions below:

 - the value of `start-ts` should be larger than current `tikv_gc_safe_point`, otherwise, an error would occor when creating the task.
 - While starting the task, you should ensure that the downstream has all the previous data before start-ts.
 You can loose this requirement accordingly, when the replication task is for message queue or other senarios, in which strict data consistensy between upstream and downstream is not required.

 If `start-ts` is not specified or specified 0 `start-ts=0`, when the task gets started, it will get the current TSO from PD and start to replicate data from this TSO.